LINUX COMMANDS

 $ cat file1 sub_dir1/file2

-this is my second file which is in direcotry sub_dir1 wich is a sub-directory of dir1
+is my second file which is in direcotry sub_dir1 wich is a sub-directory of

 $ cat file1 sub_dir1/file2 file1

-this is my second file which is in direcotry sub_dir1 wich is a sub-directory of dir1
+is my second file which is in direcotry sub_dir1 wich is a sub-directory of

 // this shows directory contents